Bill Anderson, MSW, LCSW

 David has been involved in business development for mental health and addiction treatment for over fifteen years in four different states, successfully building specialty programs for adolescents, military, older adults, women, recovery, and dual-diagnosis.
 His passion is to connect people in need with life changing solutions.
 David has a Bachelor’s degree in business from Thomas Edison State University and an MBA from California Coast University in healthcare management.
 He is the author of two books, was board president of NAMI Sonoma County CA and spent five years as a missionary in SOWETO, South Africa.
 David is excited to bring his passion and expertise to MARR.

-Keri has recently joined the MARR team with enthusiasm for developing genuine relationships with local providers and experts in the field of Substance Abuse Treatment.
+Keri has an enthusiasm for developing genuine relationships with local providers and experts in the field of Substance Abuse Treatment through digital mediums.
 Her heart for recovery stems from her own experience in treatment and the value of combined therapeutic and clinical treatment MARR is known for.
 She brings with her entrepreneurship, a digital marketing background, life experience, and a passion for everyone to be in long-term recovery.